TheMorningCompany/Goback/README.md

 ## What it is

-Goback is a minimal reminders app eventually having a calendar as well.
+Goback is a minimalist todo list app, created to help you get things done quicker.

 ## Credits